Canning & Preserving, Herbal Recipes, Herbalism, Recipe Box, Sweet Stuff Recipes

 • Put a lid on the jar and let it sit for at least an hour.
 I let mine rest overnight.

 That’s that!
-You can strain and drink it as is, or if you prefer, you can turn it into a syrup for cocktails, pancakes, or sweeten anything else that strikes your fancy.
+You can strain and drink it as is, or if you prefer, you can turn it into a syrup for cocktails, pancakes, or sweeten anything that strikes your fancy.

 Dandelion Syrup Recipe